Murrells Inlet, South Carolina: History

-In 1920, Dr. Julius A. Mood of Sumter and a group of sportsmen bought Brookgreen, Springfield, Laurel Hill, and The Oaks to use as a hunting preserve.
+In 1920, Julius A. Mood of Sumter and a group of sportsmen bought Brookgreen, Springfield, Laurel Hill, and The Oaks to use as a hunting preserve.
 His daughter, Julia Mood Peterkin, made several visits to Brookgreen and used the area as the setting for some of her novels.
 She won the Pulitzer Prize for Fiction for Scarlet Sister Mary in 1928.
 Club members enjoyed their hunting paradise for ten years, as a succession of owners conserved the property before selling out to yet another wealthy outsider seeking a rural estate in the South where land was cheap.
 After numerous owners, railroad magnate Archer Milton Huntington purchased Brookgreen in 1930.
 At first, he and his wife, Anna Hyatt Huntington, intended Brookgreen as a winter resort.
 Eventually, they decided to use the plantation as an outdoor gallery for Mrs. Huntington's award-winning sculptures.
 The Huntingtons constructed Atalaya, a Spanish-style fort, on the beach to use for her studio and living quarters at what is now Huntington Beach State Park, abandoning the plantation houses.

 The years from Reconstruction until World War I saw an increase in the number of settlers who moved to Murrells Inlet to enjoy the natural resources provided.
 The family names listed in the 1900–1930 census records reflect the growth and are still found in Murrells Inlet today.
 The families that moved into this area were from communities like Marion, Conway, Southport, and other nearby counties.

 The transportation corridors up to the 1900s were primarily the Waccamaw River and the Atlantic Ocean for boats, and the Kings Road (used during George Washington's visit) and the River Road (along the Waccamaw River near the plantation houses) for horse and wagons.
 These dirt paths were crude rough paths that bore no resemblance to today's modern highways.
 Highway 17 was paved around 1933 as part of a federal effort to provide paved roads across the United States.
 Early shipping routes relied on the deepwater access provided by the Waccamaw River to move vast quantities of materials and goods.
 The Comanche was an early steamship that called on Wachesaw Landing to deliver passengers and mail to Murrells Inlet.